 Where is the student view?

-Go to your course, then Settings (on the bottom left), and you’ll see the Student View button on the top right.
+Go to your course, then click the Settings link in Course Navigation, and you’ll see the Student View button on the top right.

 See How do I view a course using a test student? for more details.